kjanat/livegraphs-django/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is unlicensed.
+Usage is restricted to personal and educational purposes only.
+For commercial use, please contact the author.